Locations:

 • Whether and when you receive treatment.

 Mitral valve repair can help you live just as long as people without valve issues.
-One study shows that the life expectancy of people who had repair is the same as the life expectancy for the general population.
-This held true for people age 40 to 89.
+One study shows that the life expectancy of people who had a repair is the same as the life expectancy of the general population.
+This was true for people ages 40 to 89.

 So, if you have mitral valve prolapse, it’s important to get regular checkups and tell your provider about any new or changing symptoms.
 This will allow you to get treatment if and when you need it.

-People who have severe regurgitation but don’t have their valve repaired face poor outcomes.
+People who have severe regurgitation but don’t get a valve repair face poor outcomes.
 They have a 20% chance of dying within one year and a 50% chance of dying within five years.

-Talk with your provider about your specific situation and prognosis.
+Your provider can tell you about your situation and prognosis.

 Living With